MykKuc/employee-management-app-be/README.md

 Backend is deployed on EC2 Instances (AMI: Ubuntu 22.04 LTS; Instance type: t3.nano) and load balanced using Application Load Balancer (ALB).
 MySQL database is running on Amazon RDS.
 Secrets of Database connection are storred inside AWS Secrets Manager.**

+**I had also deployed the application using Amazon Elastic Container Service and Amazon Elastic Container Registry.
+After creating Dockerfile I created Docker Image and pushed it to my Amazon ECR repository.
+After that I have used ECS to create and run Docker containers created from my Docker image.
+You can find the Docker image at: https://hub.docker.com/repository/docker/mykoliux/employee_management_app**

 ## The Purpose of Application

 The purpose of this Application is to make work for HR easier and let them manage Human Resources in a more convenient way.